 On 17th evening of this January, around 4.15 after I had a cup of tea, I decided to sit down calmly to contemplate by closing my eyes.
 I was thinking about what matter and content should be discussed this time in our post when….

 I first of all saw a faint face of an old man who had long, thick, white beard and he was wearing white clothes.
 There was a bright aura of light around his face and his eyes were calm.
-He smiled lightly and introduced himself by saying that he was a rishi who used to live in that shady place where we stopped accidently on our way back from Shirdi.
+He smiled lightly and introduced himself by saying that he was a rishi who used to live in that shady place where we stopped accidentally on our way back from Shirdi.
 He told me that he used to live there 2,350 years ago and his lineage is of Agastya Muni.
 He had his gurukul, a school there and boys from faraway places used to come to him to learn Vedic lessons and teachings.
 He had a daughter whom he helped grow many Banyan Trees at that spot so that she does not have pitra dosha in future, debts of family.
-In order to avoid the harmful effects; and not to have to bear consequences of the wrong doings of the forefathers and past generations, she was made to grow a line of Banyan trees.
+In order to avoid the harmful effects and not to have to bear consequences of the wrong doings of the forefathers and past generations, she was made to grow a line of Banyan trees.
 She should live comfortably and in peace in her life.
-Consequently, he made her cultivate a ‘ Shanti vana’, the forest of peace!”
+Consequently, he made her cultivate a ‘ Shanti vana’, the forest of peace!”…..

 In August of 2004, at dawn before I woke up I had a vision in my dream.
-This is what it was – that there were two Banyan trees standing side by side.
+This is what it was – there were two Banyan trees standing side by side.
 The one on the right side was very big and was distributed while the tree standing to its left side was quite small in comparison.
-Some geeta shlokas were written on the bigger tree which were not legible since they were hazy.
+Some Bhagwad Geeta shlokas were written on the bigger tree which were not legible since they were hazy.
 But there was one shloka written in between these two trees which I could read and comprehend.
 It was this-

 Paritranya sadhunam, vinashaya ch dushkritam I